marchaesen/vcxsrv/mesalib/docs/systems.rst

 software drivers.

-The primary API is OpenGL but there's also support for OpenGL ES, Vulkan, EGL, OpenMAX, OpenCL, VDPAU and VA-API.
+The primary API is OpenGL but there's also support for OpenGL ES, Vulkan, EGL, OpenCL, VDPAU and VA-API.

 Hardware drivers include: